JasminShi/ALTR_Project3/docs/index.md

 - Love the castles.
 - Love the monument valley vibe.
 - Looking forward to the ending design.

 ## Challenges

+We have encountered so many challenges along the 7-week way building our project that we can not remember all of them.
+We are glad that we have overcome most of them and are able to present a complete and interesting project.
+In general, there are chellenges in scripting, debugging and lighting.

+We are not familiar with implementing Coroutines in our scripts at first.
+There are challenges to make the NPC and the user interact by creating signs to instruct the users and giving feedbacks when the action is completed.
+We implemented the UnityEvent system which sets up the next action using *OnFinished()* Function.
+We become familiar with calling public functions across scripts and adding the scripts to certain game objects.
+Lesson learned here is that practice does help make perfect.
+We are able to write up scripts to realized functions like **screenfade after audio is played**, **actioncalled after interaction entered**, **Disable Game objects after interaction exited**, etc. We are able to write the script by ourselves when the project is approaching to the end, which enhances the sense of acomplishment in completing the project.

+We are confused with how to debug a project at first.
+But debugging with the professor for many times and struggling through and learning from the mistakes really help us develop the **sense of debugging**.
+When we see something working abnormally, we have the directions to find out what is wrong.
+I have to say, that there are times when we spend 2 hours and everything stays the same.
+But the time spent is worth it as we memorize what we did wrong and could improve in the future.
+Although we are still lacking the ability to look through the terminal and debug, we have improved in debugging within Unity.

+Jasmin has encountered lighting problems.
+The project has endured three stages as for the lighting.
+First Stage, looking great without any bake lights and under directional lights.
+Second Stage, looking poor resolution, far from our original aesthetics, creepy shadows, ugly and strange colors after baking lightmaps.
+Both Realtime and baked lights are not satisfying.
+Jasmin has spent hours trying to adjust the lights through building on Windows PCs, going through different Unity Lighting tutorials, asking professors for help.
+Jasmin has exlored every tab and button in the lighting section in Unity, which did not help with the final fix, but helped familiarize with the different lighting settings.
+In the final Project, the lighting is adjusted through countless testing and some luck.

+## Final Thoughts
 > It was a Mission Impossible at first

 This is the first time for us to do a 7-week project.
 We are grateful to heve the opportunity to complete such a **mission impossible**, both struggled and enjoyed the project experience.
 For such a project, it is not only about Unity itself, but about storytelling, sound design, visual design, 3D modelling, video editing, user experience design and so forth.
 Other than Unity, we have also used other modelling or visualization/audio software to make our storytelling more vivd and emmersive.